Triggers

 Section titled “Skip-If-Match Condition (skip-if-match:)”Conditionally skip workflow execution when a GitHub search query has matches.
 Useful for preventing duplicate scheduled runs or waiting for prerequisites.

-on: daily skip-if-match: 'is:issue is:open in:title "[daily-report]"' # Skip if any matchon: weekly on monday skip-if-match: query: "is:pr is:open label:urgent" max: 3 # Skip if 3 or more PRs matchA pre-activation check runs the search query against the current repository.
+on: daily skip-if-match: 'is:issue is:open in:title "[daily-report]"' # Skip if any matchon: weekly on monday skip-if-match: query: "is:pr is:open label:urgent" max: 3 # Skip if 3 or more PRs matchA pre-activation check runs the query against the current repository.
 If matches reach or exceed the threshold (default max: 1), the workflow is skipped.
-The query is automatically scoped to the current repository and supports all standard GitHub search qualifiers (is:, label:, in:title, author:, etc.).
+All standard GitHub search qualifiers are supported (is:, label:, in:title, author:, etc.).

-Section titled “Cross-Repo and Org-Wide Queries”By default the query is scoped to the current repository.
-Use scope: none to disable this and search across an entire org.
-For cross-repo or org-wide searches that require elevated permissions, configure github-token or github-app at the top-level on: section — the same token is shared across all skip-if checks and the activation job:
+Use scope: none to remove the automatic repo qualifier and search org-wide.
+For cross-repo or org-wide searches that need elevated permissions, configure github-token or github-app at the top-level on: section — the same token is shared across all skip-if checks and the activation job:

 |---|---|---|